ibm-cloud-docs/event-notifications/en-release-notes.md

 {: #event-notifications-Jan3122}
 {: release-note}

-New destination:  Firebase Cloud Messsaging (FCM) push notifications for Android :   FCM is now available as a destination.
+New destination:  Firebase Cloud Messaging (FCM) push notifications for Android :   FCM is now available as a destination.
 Send push notifications from your application to Android devices.
 For details, see [Create and send push notifications to Android mobile using IBM Cloud® Event Notifications](/docs/event-notifications?topic=event-notifications-en-create-send).

 ## 03 Feb 2022